0xCucurbitaceae/TrustfulBot/README.md

 4. Get a bless.net API account
 5. Make your blessnet account a manager on the resolver
 6. Fund your blessnet account with enough to fund each potential accounts
+7. Create a tg group
+8. run `/whoamigroup` to get the group ID
+9. set `GROUP_ID` in the env
+10. deploy your app
+11. Set the webhook with `pnpm set-webhook`

 ## TODO: